Is this the “Summer of Cybercrime”?

 With the news increasingly being flooded with cyber attacks, and summer just around the corner, will this be the summer of Cybercrime

 The news lately has been filled up with many, many cyber attacks that seem to be occurring of late.
 This just might go down as the “Summer of Cybercrime” as opposed to it being known as another summer in quarantine.
-Malicious actors look to be not taking holidays and are ramping up their attacks on organisations around the world.
+Malicious actors look to be not taking vacations and are ramping up their attacks on organizations around the world.
 Let’s discuss this a bit further.

 I’ve been in cybersecurity for 25 years now, and every year we seem to have said the past year was worse than the previous year.
 2021 is shaping up to be much worse than all the previous years with some major issues occurring:

 - Ransomware actors are feeling bullish and it appears we will not see any decline in their attacks.
 In fact we are now seeing more double, triple and even quadruple extortion attacks on organizations.
 Most concerning is they appear to be targeting many of our critical infrastructure businesses that could cause major disruptions for citizens.

 - Nation-state tactics are now being adopted by cybercriminals.Nation-state actors are the most sophisticated and have resources and means to infiltrate any network they want, given enough time and effort.
 Cybercriminals have seen these successful tactics, techniques and procedures (TTPs) and have adopted them in their attacks too, which has led to unprecedented levels of success.